UmmItKin/hacker-notes/README.md

-## Cyber-playground
+## Cyber-notes

-I am a guy preparing for the OSCP exam, sharing my knowledge and experience in the field of penetration testing and red teaming.
+Sharing my knowledge and experience in the field of penetration testing and red teaming.
 This is a place to collect and share my cybersecurity insights, especially in penetration testing and red teaming, including CTFs, write-ups, tools, scripts, and more.
-As I prepare for the OSCP exam, I will also share my notes and resources.
+As I prepare for the CPTS exam, I will also share my notes and resources.

-### Table of Contents

-- TryHackMe
-- HackTheBox
-- OSCP
-- CEH
-- CTF Writeups
-- Pentest Tools
-- Pentest
-- Bug Bounty

 ## License